osrf/gazebo_tutorials/gz_topic/tutorial.md

 on their own line of a multi-line string with as `name: value`, while container messages use curly braces `{}`.
-Recall the content of a [WorldStatics](http://osrf-distributions.s3.amazonaws.com/gazebo/msg-api/9.0.0/world__stats_8proto.html) essage from the example for `gz topic --echo`:
+Recall the content of a [WorldStatics](http://osrf-distributions.s3.amazonaws.com/gazebo/msg-api/9.0.0/world__stats_8proto.html) message from the example for `gz topic --echo`:

 ~~~
 sim_time {